without Internet Explorer,

 “…always knew that this day would come soon…”

 Solid is a good word to describe Tokyo Blade’s eight-track debut.
 Defensible, however, is better.
 You coulda gotten away with something like ‘solid’ in ’82 and before, but this superior adjective expresses the heavier, more demanding, and more aggressive ruckus fighting its way to the frontier of metal’s ’83 heat-up season.
 Yeah, heat-up season.
 Follow me here.
 If ’84 is the initial mass bombardment of thrash metal napalm, then ’83 is the guy on the ground with the flamethrower, and that’s not a derogatory statement.
 Something was gaining momentum, but not really through overly rapid footwork and/or fast(er) hands.
 It was more like pressure - audible pressure, sonic pressure, the pressure of elevated aggression, of louder aggression, of superior aggression, of aggression ushering in…something else, something finally…metal pure, metal without the siphoned blues underbelly slowing things up, metal putting a few more layers between it and hard rock’s thanked but unending foundation, metal that wasn’t gonna beat around the friggin’ bush anymore.
-This, of course, is all in hindsight, ‘cause who knew thrash a) would come to exist, b) would come to exist the following year, and c) would make most modern speed metal seem like a wheelchair race as well as be so noticeably removed from traditional metal?
+This of course is all in hindsight, ‘cos who knew thrash a) would come to exist, b) would come to exist the following year, and c) would make most modern speed metal seem like a wheelchair race as well as be so noticeably removed from traditional metal?
 But prior to that, this was the smell of something traditionally burning that was prepared to bum rush whoever or whatever was on the hilltop.

 Vocalist Alan Marsh waves at these tunes from what seems to be the contralto seats, above yer mid-priced tenor section, though not as high-ticketed as mezzo-soprano, and even though he’s obviously capable, his attempts to sneak up there are quite rare (but of course the stupid outro gets one ‘o these).
 Tandem team Andy Boulton and John Wiggens (and Ray Dismore, who only plays on “If Heaven is Hell” which, incidentally, has a dual solo) use those years together as an asset, pulling off some pretty nifty twin axe work that would be criminal if complained about.

 Tokyo Blade, the album, flies by pretty quickly and there’s no wondering why.
 With six tunes feasting with both hands, there isn’t much dainty napkin-dabbing, and had gutter ball “Tonight” simply gotten lost somewhere in the ball return, the alley between “Liar” and “Sunrise in Tokyo” could’ve been filled by already-recorded and nowhere-near-waste-of-spacers like “Meanstreak” (when it was one word), “Highway Passion”, or “Midnight Rendezvous” if they didn’t save…them…for…hey!
-Well tickle my pickle, ‘cause that’s exactly what they did, for the ’84 Combat Records version, bumping “Tonight”, “On Through the Night” and, sadly, “Liar” for the twisters above.
+Well tickle my pickle, ‘cos that’s exactly what they did for the ’84 Combat Records version, bumping “Tonight”, “On Through the Night” and, sadly, “Liar” for the twisters above.
 Here and now starts the confusing and hard to explain headache brought on by the band’s early discography where releases a mere year apart have the same cover and lots of the same songs, yet a different name, but further gumming up the works is an ep with the same name, cover and…pffftt.
 Calculus may be easier.

 Fun fact #u8d+0: the album’s insert is nothing more than a one-sided order form for TB merchandise including a t-shirt or sweatshirt with your choice of the unflattering cover of their If Heaven Is Hell single or, well, the unflattering cover of their 2nd Cut single.
 D.I.Y. or die, man.